err0r500/k8s-practice/core-objects/replicaset.md

 - READY : nombre de pods ready (healthy)

 ## Create
-use this model in order to create a replicaset with 2 replicas of `my-pod`
+use this model in order to create a replicaset with 2 replicas of `my-pod` (created in the manifest section), add labels to the replicaset in order to be able to select it.
+`vi ./front-rs.yml`{{execute}}

+keep in mind that the `replicaset` selector must be able to match the pod template `metadata`

+have a look at you pods to see if it worked as expected

+edit the manifest and change the replicas count to 3

+edit your `pod` manifest ( `vi ./my-first-resource.yml`{{execute}} ) and add it the label `tier: frontend`.
+Apply this manifest.

+Do you nothing something with your pods ? why ?